 Amixr is a great choice for teams who use Slack.
-All use-cases like working with incident lifecycle, writing postmortems, building War Room, asking for help in Amixr’s Slack interface are carefully optimized.
-Amixr is also designed for IT engineering teams, for example one could even find a pre-generated Terraform file in our web interface.
+All use cases like working with incident lifecycle, writing postmortems, building War Room, and asking for help in Amixr’s Slack interface are carefully optimized.
+Amixr is also designed for IT engineering teams, for example, one could even find a pre-generated Terraform file in our web interface.
 PagerDuty is targeting a broader market including non-IT users and companies.

 Using MS Teams?
 Read our post on '15 Essential DevOps Apps for Microsoft Teams'

 Besides, email, SMS, and push notifications with on-call scheduling ensure your team will never miss an important signal — and it will not be sent to the person off shift in the middle of the night.
 Alert grouping into Slack threads allows categorizing similar alerts to reduce noise while keeping track of every notification.
 Escalations ensure the alerts are acknowledged and handled by relevant team members as fast as possible.

 Thus said, Amixr is a great free PagerDuty alternative for small startups and it grows along with your team!

 VictorOps — incident management software that makes on-call suck less